Code-Institute-Submissions/bazmac81-placro_MarResub/README.md

 - HTML5 - base content creation
 - CSS3 - site styling
 - Javascript - for all site interactivity
+- JSON - used as a datastore as the scope of this project does not utilise backend development

 ### Tools and Libraries Used
 - GitPod, Git and GitHub - Used to create code, manage version control and host the project